 - To assist in restoring programs and mitigating state budget cuts.
 To fill the gap between immediate fiscal needs and long-term solutions, so that children don't lose valued programs.

-- To actively pursue a wide range of funding sources that effectively meet this community's long-term needs, including grants, individual and business donations, Scrip, and special events.
+- To actively pursue a wide range of funding sources that effectively meet this community's long-term needs, including grants, individual and business donations, Amazon Smile, and special events.

-- To draw representation from all sites and to work cooperatively with other groups that support excellence, including the District, the Albany Education Foundation, PTAs, school site councils, and booster organizations.
+- To draw representation from all sites and to work cooperatively with other groups that support excellence, including the District, the PTAs, and school site councils.

 Who are we?